wollmers/Lingua-Stem-Cistem/README.md

     This method works like ["stem"](#stem) with the following differences for robustness:

-    - - German Umlauts in decomposed normalization form (NFD) work like composed (NFC) ones.
+    - German Umlauts in decomposed normalization form (NFD) work like composed (NFC) ones.
-    - - Other characters plus combining characters as treated as graphemes, i.e. with length 1 instead of 2 or more, which has an influence on the resulting stem.
+    - Other characters plus combining characters are treated as graphemes, i.e. with length 1 instead of 2 or more, which has an influence on the resulting stem.
-    - - The characters $, %, & keep their value, i.e. they roundtrip.
+    - The characters $, %, & keep their value, i.e. they roundtrip.
-    - - If parameter $keep\_ge\_prefix is set, prefix 'ge' is kept in the stem.
+    - If parameter $keep\_ge\_prefix is set, prefix 'ge' is kept in the stem.
+Be careful if this really improves the results.
+Mostly removing 'ge' performs better.

     This should not be necessary, if the input is carefully normalized, tokenized, and filtered.